OSGeo/gdal/gdal/doc/source/drivers/raster/gtiff.rst

 stored in the GeoTIFF key RasterPixelIsPoint for GDALGeoTIFF or GeoTIFF profiles.

-Starting with GDAL 1.9.0, XMP metadata can be extracted from the file, and will be reported as XML raw content in the xml:XMP metadata domain.
+XMP metadata can be extracted from the file, and will be reported as XML raw content in the xml:XMP metadata domain.

-Starting with GDAL 1.10, EXIF metadata can be extracted from the file, and will be reported in the EXIF metadata domain.
+EXIF metadata can be extracted from the file, and will be reported in the EXIF metadata domain.

 Color Profile Metadata
 ----------------------

-Starting with GDAL 1.11, GDAL can deal with the following color profile metadata in the COLOR_PROFILE domain:
+GDAL can deal with the following color profile metadata in the COLOR_PROFILE domain:

 -  SOURCE_ICC_PROFILE (Base64 encoded ICC profile embedded in file.
 If